octimot/StoryToolkitAI/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Log file**
+Please include the app.log file - you can find it by clicking on File -> Configuration Directory

 **Screenshots**
 If possible, add screenshots to help explain your problem.